abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 `isGridFilled` returns whether a grid is filled completely by checking it for any `Possible` cells. `isGridInvalid` checks if a grid is invalid because it either has duplicate fixed cells in any block or has any non-fixed cell with no possibilities.

-Writing the `solve` function is now almost trivial:
+Writing the `solve` function is almost trivial now:

 ```haskell
 solve :: Grid -> Maybe Grid